-David Heap is a former co-chair and member of the program planning committee of the Western Benefits Conference, jointly sponsored by the Western Pension & Benefits Council and the American Society of Pension Professionals and Actuaries, which arranges the program, topics, and speakers for an annual education conference relating to employee benefits.
-He is a former president of the Phoenix chapter of the Western Pension & Benefits Council and former member of its steering committee
+David Heap is a former co-chair and member of the program planning committee of the Western Benefits Conference, jointly sponsored by the Western Pension & Benefits Council and the American Society of Pension Professionals and Actuaries, which arranges the program, topics and speakers for an annual education conference relating to employee benefits law.
+He is a former president of the Phoenix chapter of the Western Pension & Benefits Council and former member of its steering committee.

-Gail Goodman spent most of her career at a large public accounting firm giving her a wide range of experience in the design, implementation, and administration of various employee benefit and executive compensation matters including both qualified and non-qualified deferred compensation plans for publicly traded and privately held companies and their governing boards, as well as for governmental employers.
+Gail Goodman spent most of her career at a large public accounting firm.
+That foundational experience renders her with a comprehensive proficiency in the design, implementation and administration of various employee benefit and executive compensation matters, including both qualified and non-qualified deferred compensation plans for publicly traded and privately held companies and their governing boards, as well as for governmental employers.

-Kristi Lundstrom consults with plan sponsors and others with respect to plan design, corrections, and administration, and assists with applications to the IRS, for both plan corrections and terminations.
-She is a board member of the Phoenix chapter of the Western Pension & Benefits Council, which organizes educational meetings and conferences relating to employee benefits issues.
+Kristi Hill consults with plan sponsors and others with respect to plan design, corrections and administration, and also assists with applications to the IRS for both plan corrections and terminations.
+She is a board member of the Phoenix chapter of the Western Pension & Benefits Council, which organizes educational meetings and conferences relating to employee benefits law and issues.

-Our employee benefits practice routinely advises clients on issues arising under ERISA and tax implications relating to various benefits found in the Internal Revenue Code (“Code”).
-Our practice has a range of experienced attorneys and paralegals so that we can properly staff even the most complex benefit matters in a cost-effective manner and provide excellent service.
+Our employment attorneys routinely advise clients on issues arising under ERISA and tax implications relating to various benefits found in the Internal Revenue Code (Code).
+Our practice has a range of experienced employment law attorneys and paralegals so we can properly staff benefit matters — even those that are highly complex — in a cost-effective manner and provide excellent service.
 Our employee benefits practice covers all of the client needs set out below.